Information disclosure based on the TCFD recommendations

 Reduce the total of Scope 1※1 and Scope 2※2 (GHG emissions generated from Toshiba Tec Group business activities) by 100% by FY2030.

-* Purchasing of carbon credits are incorporated into the carbon neutrality process.
-The target is set by 97% reduction if purchasing of carbon credits are excluded.
+*Purchasing of carbon credits is incorporated into the carbon neutrality process.
+The target is set at 97% reduction if the purchasing of carbon credits is excluded.

 Reduce GHG emissions for use of sold “products and services associated with power consumption”*3 sold in Scope 3*4 by 28% by FY2030.